 And what’s better than a cheesecake ice cream?
 A cheesecake ice cream with date caramel swirl AND topped with a caramel sauce, that’s what.

 The basic cheesecake ice cream here is so fantastic it doesn’t need anything else truth be told.

-But I got carried away with myself and added in the date caramel swirl and as if that wasn’t enough, had to top it off with a gorgeous 3-ingredient caramel sauce, that happens to be raw vegan too!
-Amazing!
+But I got carried away with myself and added in the date caramel swirl and as if that wasn’t enough, had to top it off with a gorgeous vegan caramel sauce too.

 This ice-cream is rich!
 Well I guess the question is when is cheesecake ever not rich?
 So probably no big surprise there.